mozilla/web-lit-core/_articles/web-and-you.md

 ## Storytelling: The Web and You
 [20-25 mins]
 * In this exercise, the facilitator splits learners into groups of 3 to 4 to tell and listen to stories.
 Explain that each learner will have 3-4 minutes to tell their own story of their web experience and what it means to them while other group members listen.
 > Tip!
-Here are some pointers to give to the learners for the storytelling exercise
+Here are some pointers to give to the learners for the storytelling exercise.
 > * Storytellers should take their full 3 or 4 minutes.
 If the storyteller is done before their time is up, that’s OK-- take the time to sit quietly together and think about the story.
 > * Listeners should practice active listening-- focus on the storyteller, not what you’re going to say.
 * Facilitator should select one of the following questions to use with the group.
 All storytellers should respond to the same question.